Athanassios Fokas: Research contributions

 Fokas has written about symmetries, integrable nonlinear PDEs, Painleve equations and random matrices, models for leukemia and protein folding, electro-magneto-enchephalography, nuclear imaging, and relativistic gravity.
 Also, he has introduced a new method for solving boundary value problems known as the Fokas method.

 I. M. Gelfand, a mathematician, who has also written about biology, in the citation for the Aristeion prize, wrote Fokas is now a very rare example of a scientist in the style of the Renaissance".

 Awards

 Fokas received the Naylor Prize from the London Mathematical Society in 2000.
 He was awarded a Guggenheim Fellowship (2009).
+He was awarded a Blaise Pascal Medal and elected to the Mathematics section of Academia Europaea in 2023.
+He was elected as a Fellow of the American Mathematical Society in the 2024 class of fellows.

-Personal
+Personal life

 Fokas is married to Regina Karousou-Fokas with whom he has two children, Anastasia and Ioanna.
 He also has a son, Alexander, from his first marriage to Allison Pearce.